AlaDyn172/opskins-expresstrade-tutorial/README.md

 app.listen(8080);
 ```

-But now you have to change your OPSkins API, you can find it here: https://opskins.com> Account Settings> Advanced Options> API Key.
+*Your OPSkins API Key* can be found on `https://opskins.com > Account Settings > Advanced Options > API Key`.

-And the 2FA Code you find when you start your authenticator.
-If you already have it configured, you must deconfigure it, and put it back, and the code that will give you, example: "HGPS SHFO HS6A G2U7"
+*Your OPSkins 2FA Secret* can be found at enabling your 2FA on `https://opskins.com` or you can simply re-enable it from `https://opskins.com > Account Settings > Account Security > Disable Two-Factor Authentication`, then when you re-enable the 2FA, below the *QR image scanner* you will find a secret code like this `"HGPS SHFO HS6A G2U7"`.

-At the end and with everything configured with your parameters, it would be something like this:
+After everything is done, it will look like this:

 ```javascript
 var app = require('https').createServer();